 White Space Analysis

 One of the most important things to know about a customer is their current and potential value.
 Do a white-space analysis to discover what products they have, what they want, and what they will never buy.
-Customers who have met, or are near their potential value should still be nurtured in a maintenance role, while customers that still need more of the solutions you have should be targeted for selling/upselling.
+Customers who have met, or are near their potential value should still be nurtured in a maintenance role, while customers that still need more of the solutions you offer should be targeted for cross-selling and up-selling.

 · August 25, 2015